ulflulfl/homeautomation/audio/audio_library_artist.md

 Music Assistant tries to download artist information automatically from fanart.tv or TheAudioDB.

-**The online ressources for MA automatic downloads are VERY limited by the online databases "20 slots per day", so getting artist infos automatically often takes a VERY long time (if it works at all).**
+**The online resources for MA automatic downloads are VERY limited by the online databases "20 slots per day", so getting artist infos automatically often takes a VERY long time (if it works at all).**

 When I set up my audio library it felt a bit like a lottery.
 Even after a few days of usage, I got less than 10 out of 100 artists with a picture and some biography text.